LiaoYFBH/Paddle-ERNIE-RAG/README_EN.md

 ![Document List](images/演示3.png)

 ### 4. Precision Q&A with Citations
 After asking a question, the system displays retrieved reference chunks marked with **precise page numbers** and **relevance scores**.
-Click to verify the source.
 ![Q&A](images/演示4.png)

 ### 5. Charts & Knowledge Fusion